-Related parties: The consolidated financial statements disclose material related party transactions in note 19.
-All transactions are carried in normal course of business and in compliance with applicable laws and regulations.
+The consolidated financial statements disclose related party transactions and balances in note 19.
+All transactions are carried out as part of our normal course of business and in compliance with applicable laws and regulations.

+Auditors

-Auditors: Ernst & Young were appointed as the auditors of Multiply Group PJSC for the 31 December 2021.
-Ernst & Young are eligible for reappointment and have expressed their willingness to continue in the office.
+Ernst & Young were appointed as external auditors for the Group for the period ended 31 December 2022.
+Ernst & Young have expressed their willingness to continue in office.